wojciechsura/Spooksoft.Xml.Serialization/README.md

 # Known limitations

 * `null` value in a string property serialized to an attribute will be deserialized as an empty string.
-If you want to keep the null value, serialize it to an element instead (`[XmlElement(...)]`).
+If you want to keep the null value, serialize it to an element instead (`[SpkXmlElement(...)]`).
-* You need to separately define `XmlArray` and `XmlElement` attributes (if you want to specify custom name for array element).
-You can not store collections inside an attribute.
+* You need to separately define `SpkXmlArray` and `SpkXmlElement` attributes (if you want to specify custom name for array element).
+* You can not store collections inside an attribute.
 The same applies to maps and binary data.

 # Development